-Eligible participants will have 100-120 mL of peripheral blood collected and shipped to Children's National Hospital at ambient temperature.
-The peripheral blood will be used to manufacture the HST-NEET product.
-The autologous peripheral blood stem cell graft suitable for rescue following conditioning will be obtained either before or after the collection of blood to generate HST-NEETs.
-Pre-transplant conditioning will consist of BEAM; BCNU 300 mg/m on Day -6, Etoposide 100 mg/m BID and Ara-C 100 mg/m BID on Days -5, -4, -3 and -2 and Melphalan 140 mg/m on Day -1.
+Depending on their ALC results, eligible participants will have 100-120 mL of peripheral blood or 80-100 mL of MNCs via apheresis collected and shipped to Children's National Hospital at ambient temperature.
+The sample will be used to manufacture the HST-NEET product.
+The autologous peripheral blood stem cell graft suitable for rescue following conditioning will be obtained either before or after the collection to generate HST-NEETs.
+Pre-transplant conditioning will consist of BEAM; BCNU 300 mg/m2 on Day -6, Etoposide 100 mg/m2 BID and Ara-C 100 mg/m2 BID on Days -5, -4, -3 and -2 and Melphalan 140 mg/m2 on Day -1.
 ASCT on Day 0.
-If the mobilized graft contains greater than 5.0 x 10 CD34+ cells per kg, any additional cells should be cryopreserved as a "back-up" graft in the event of graft failure related to the HST-NEETs.
-Participants will receive one dose (2 x 10 cells/m) of HST-NEETs between Days +3 to +7 based on the clinical condition of the participant (as outlined in Section 2.6).
+If the mobilized graft contains greater than 5.0 x 10^6 CD34+ cells per kg, any additional cells should be cryopreserved as a "back-up" graft in the event of graft failure related to the HST-NEETs.
+Participants will receive one dose (2 x 10^7 cells/m2) of HST-NEETs between Days +3 to +7 based on the clinical condition of the participant (as outlined in Section 2.6).
 If this window is missed, the HST-NEETs may be administered up to Day +30 post-ASCT.
 Participants will be followed for at least one year after ASCT.